hellstorm-software/Kult-Rising/readme.md

 - added bones and feathers to primative crafting inventory
 - added generator to primative crafting inventory
 - added coal to primative crafting inventory
+- added top floor to floor 0 of the labyrinth

 ----------------------------------------------------------
 19.12.24